jonlervold/jonlervold/README.md

   <img src="https://jonlervold.com/github-images/ezimg-883346.gif">
 </p>

-- ezimg is a straightforward image hosting front end.
+- ezimg is a straightforward image hosting service front end.
 Image files can be uploaded with attached metadata, and the files can be navigated, shared, edited, rotated, and deleted.
 - React, TypeScript, Node.js, Express, Jimp

 ## TimeKeeper